Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 3. Hike Along A Waterfall

-Adventuring families will love to know that there is no shortage of kid-friendly Asheville hikes and that hiking in Asheville with toddlers is indeed possible.
+Adventuring families will love to know that there is no shortage of kid-friendly hikes in the area and that hiking in Asheville with toddlers is indeed possible.

-Popular and adaptable for all experience levels, DuPont State Forest offers a multitude of hikes, including three waterfall hikes.
+Popular and adaptable for all experience levels, DuPont State Forest offers a multitude of hikes, including the three-waterfall hike.

-You can easily add on Triple Falls and High Falls here, as well, from the same access area.
+You can easily add Triple Falls and High Falls here from the same access area; just be sure to park at “Hooker Falls Access Area.”

-Though not stroller-friendly, Chimney Rock does have an elevator to shorten your hike or provide easy access to the views.
+Though not stroller-friendly, Chimney Rock has an elevator to shorten your hike and provide easy access to the views.
+It is a tad frightening at the top if you don’t love heights like us, but the views are incredible.

 While we initially visited Chimney Rock for The Last of the Mohicans scenery, as do many others, we enjoyed finding some quieter trails at the top of Chimney Rock.